 Budget.
 It just sounds like an overwhelming word because most of us dread the “sit down and make a budget” day.
 Did you know that money is the top reason that couples fight?
 Not over kids, housing, jobs, or the paint color on the walls.
 It’s money.
 And most of the time it’s because there’s never enough.
 Things happen, Christmas seems to keep coming every year just like always, your husband hits a fire hydrant and you have to get a new car (real-life story).
 The bottom line is you need a budget – there is no choice in the matter.
-Here’s 10 budgeting tips you need to know to get your financial life on track.
+Here are 10 budgeting tips you need to know to get your financial life on track.

 10 Budgeting Tips You Need to Know